Işın Önol: Exhibitions and projects

 Women Mobilizing Memory (2014–2019): This multi-year, transdisciplinary project explored the intersection of memory, trauma, and social activism, with exhibitions and events held in various cities around the world.
 The project focused on how women mobilize memory to address global human rights issues, particularly in contexts of violence and displacement.
 The artists in this series of iterations include Simone Leigh, Gülsün Karamustafa, Susan Meiselas, Lorie Novak, Kameelah Janan Rasheed, and Deborah Willis, among others.

 Women Mobilizing Memory: Women Witnessing (2014): Held at Depo in Istanbul, Turkey, from September 5 to October 3, 2014, this iteration of the project focused on feminist interpretations of memory and witnessing.
-The exhibition was covered by N.Paradoxa in an interview with curators Ayse Gül Altinay and Işın Önol, where they discussed the significance of feminist approaches to memory.
-Other articles include Agos, which featured an article titled "Feminist bir hafıza okuması" (A Feminist Reading of Memory) by Tugba Esen, and Cornucopia, which reviewed the exhibition in "Gallery Walkabout, Tophane."

 Mobilizing Memory – Vienna (2015): The Vienna iteration took place at Kunsthalle Exnergasse, WUK, from March 18 to April 3, 2015.
 This exhibition commemorated the Armenian Genocide and explored how memory can serve as a form of resistance.
-The exhibition received significant media coverage in Austria, including interviews and reviews on ORF 1 Kultur, ORF 1 Europa Journal, ORF Diversity, and Die Presse.
-An English translation of Die Presse's review, "'Mobilizing Memory:’ Armenian Women Who Don't Forget," was provided by Alyssa Greene.

 Collaborative Archives: Connective Histories (2015): Held at LeRoy Neiman Gallery, Columbia University, from September 8 to 18, 2015, this exhibition examined the role of collaborative archives in connecting historical narratives across different communities.
 This project continued the exploration of memory as a tool for social and political engagement, particularly in the context of collective histories.

 Women Mobilizing Memory: Arts of Intervention (2019): This iteration took place at Complutense University of Madrid, Spain, on June 26–27, 2019, under the title "Arts of Intervention."
-The project was covered by Spanish media, including an article in Publico titled "La Generación de la Posmemoria – Marianne Hirsch: ‘La revisión del pasado nos permite un futuro más justo’" by Carolina Espinoza, and another in El Pais titled "Las artistas se niegan a perder la memoria de las mujeres" by Peio H. Riaño.